 Gyms usually have comprehensive waivers and exclusions in their contracts which limit their liability.
 However an exclusion of liability that is too vague or too one-sided may be considered null and void by a court.
 In cases where there is “gross negligence” a gym or fitness professional will be liable despite anything in their contract.

 Example: Jeff attends a personal training session at his gym.
 The trainer instructs him to perform a lunge movement, but as Jeff attempts to do it he dislocates his knee.
 Before the exercise session, Jeff had filled out a health questionnaire, in which he described a previous knee injury he incurred in a fall 4 years prior.
 Jeff advised his personal trainer that he had had not had any subsequent issues with the knee, but said he wanted to be certain that the exercises would not hurt his knee.
 Jeff may be able to claim compensation from the gym and/or trainer for his injury.

-By participating in contact sports you accept an inherent risk of injury.
+By participating in contact sports you accept an inherent risk of injury -Australia has the highest rates of anterior cruciate ligament injuries in the world.
 However if you are injured because of someone else’s negligent act, inadequate supervision, unexpected violence or unsafe facilities, you may be able to claim for compensation.

 If you play sport for a club, at school or university you may be able to claim compensation under their insurance policy.
 If you have been injured because of unsafe sporting facilities or equipment you may be able to claim against the occupier or organiser of the event.

 Example: Jeff plays university football.
 He attends training one afternoon and trips on a piece of astroturf that has torn away from the base, falling and injuring his knee.
 The grounds keeper and coach knew of the damaged astroturf but allowed the players to train on it and had failed to warn Jeff and his team mates about the risk of tripping.
 Jeff may be able to claim compensation from the university